Tag Archives: Television Specials

 The basic concept is to celebrate and encourage gender neutrality, saluting values such as individuality, tolerance, and comfort with one’s identity.
 Strong messages.

-These ideals began to emerge throughout the late 1960s when the sexual revolution transpired.
+These ideals began to emerge in the late 1960s, when the sexual revolution took hold.

-A major theme is that anyone regardless of being a boy or a girl can achieve anything and be whatever they want to be.
+A major theme is that anyone, regardless of whether they are a boy or a girl, can achieve anything and be whatever they want to be.

 Surely, the United States, the project’s main region, has slowly become more progressive in the subsequent decades.
 A sad reminder is that some people still have a problem with gender neutrality or even gender equality.